ryanmadlener/ALEXA-SKILL/README.md

 To recieve the information about the weather in your zipcode, simply say,

 ```
-Alexa, ask ryans weather app whats the weather in _your zipcode_
+Alexa, ask ryans weather app whats the weather in {zipcode}
 ```

 Alexa will then respond with,

 ```
-"The temperature in *your zipcode* is 32 degrees celsius and 90 degrees fahrenheit"
+"The temperature in {zipcode} is {current temperature} degrees celsius and {current temperature} degrees fahrenheit"
 ```

 Alexa: